YasmineBB/saucehub/README.md

 * As a site creator:

-  - I want to make the site visually appealing upon first visit so the user is intrigued to explore the site
+  - I want to make the site visually appealing upon first visit so the user is intrigued to explore the site.
   - I want to make sure the site is easy to navigate for the user
-  - I want the user to be able to easily find sauces to suit their palate
+  - I want the user to be able to easily find sauces to suit their palate.

 * As a first time user:

   - I want to
-  - I want to be able to navigate easily throughout the pages
+  - I want to be able to navigate easily throughout the pages.
-  - I want to find sauce options tailored to my spice level
+  - I want to find sauce options tailored to my spice level.
   -
 * As a returning user:

-  - I want to easily be able to return to and find recipes matching my spice level
+  - I want to easily be able to return to and find recipes matching my spice level.
-  - I want to be able build on the relationship and connect via social media
+  - I want to be able build on the relationship and connect via social media.

 ## Design